City Developments Limited: CBM

 Established in 1971, CBM Pte Ltd provided in-house engineering, cleaning and security services for CDL's properties.
 In 2007, capitalising on the capabilities in relation to facilities management gained over the years, CBM began taking on contracts from external clients across different sectors, such as Ministry of Defence and Ministry of Home Affairs.
-CBM also had established presence in Qatar, Thailand, and Taiwan.
 In 2011, CBM extended itself into developing carpark equipment for commercial and government owned carparks in Singapore, then carpark management services in Taiwan in 2014.